Arch of Hadrian (Athens): Material and design

-The entire monument is made of Pentelic marble, from Mt.
-Pentelikon, 18.2 km northeast of the arch.
+The entire monument is made of Pentelic marble, from Mount Pentelicus, 18.2 km northeast of the arch.
 Pentelic marble was used for the Parthenon and many other notable structures in Athens, although its quality can vary significantly.
 The marble used for the arch is of a lower grade that had more inclusions than that used in the best Athenian buildings.
 The arch was constructed without cement or mortar from solid marble, using clamps to connect the cut stones.
 It is 18m high, 13.5m wide, and 2.3m in depth.
 Its design is fully symmetrical from front to back and side to side.

 The single arched passageway of the lower level is 6.5m wide and was supported by pilasters crowned with Corinthian capitals.
 Similar, but taller, pilasters flank the outer corners of the lower level.
 The space between the outer pilasters and the arched opening was filled in with squared stones with drafted edges to emphasize the design.
 On either side of the central passageway was a Corinthian column on a rectangular, raised base projecting from the center of the wall.
 The lower level was crowned with an Ionic architrave capped with dentils and a projecting geison.